luloxi/PunkSociety/README.md

-🐰 Bun3 is an multimedia social dapp 🫂 that allows users to monetize 🛒 their posts 💬.
+🐰 Bun3 is an web3 multimedia social dapp 🫂 💬.

-- Posts tokenization on mainnet is optional.
-- Creators get income for mints of their tokenized posts
-- First minters of a post get a share of income from succesive mints for minting the collection (TBD).

 # 🐰 About the platform

-**🫂 Social**:

-- Explore, view and listen to content.
-- Follow other users, like, comment and share posts.

-**💬 Posts**:

-- Can have text, image, audio, video, and links with preview.

-**🛒 Marketplace**:

-- Allow minting posts to mainnet and give income to users
-- First minters of a post (if not the original creator) get a share the income from mints.
-- Bun3 collects fees from mints.

-# 🐰 Features

-## 🫂 Social

-- Create posts galleries, follow and message other users, like posts, comment on them, share them, and receive notifications on activity.
+**🫂 Social**: Follow and message other users, like, comment and share posts, and receive notifications on activity.
-- Customize profile colors and appearance

-## 💬 Posts

-- Can contain text, image, audio, video, external links with preview
+**💬 Posts**: Can have text, image, audio, video, and links with preview.
-- **Media Player**: Posts with audio or video can be played without leaving the platoform.
-Users can control media playback from mobile notifications.
-- **Incentivized Gasless Minting**: Users can mint their NFTs without paying upfront gas fees.
-Instead, the first minter covers the minting cost and earns a share from succesive mintings.

-## 🛒 Marketplace

-- **Shopping cart**: To reduce gas fees and streamline the user experience, collectors can buy multiple NFTs in a single transaction.
-- **Native and Stablecoin Payments**: Buyers can pay with the blockchain's native gas token or stablecoins like USDC.
-- **Dashboards**: Measure engagement (views, likes, shares) and revenue with insights into minting income.

-## 👨‍🦽 Ease of use

-- **Web2.5 Social Login**: Allow users to sign up with Twitter, Google, or Instagram.
-This process also auto-generates a wallet.
-- **Multi-language support**
-- **Accessibility support**: Text-to-speech and visual helpers to enable usage by visually and hearing impaired people
-- **Educational Content**: The platform offers video tutorials and step-by-step guides to onboard users and users who may be unfamiliar with NFTs, Web3, or minting processes.

 # 🐰 Roadmap